Following is a glossary of terms and acronyms used throughout the CrimeSolutions.gov website:

 Evidence Rating Element

-Subcategories within the four broad dimensions included in the CrimeSolutions.gov Scoring Instrument used to review and rate a program’s evidence.
-See Program Review and Rating from Start to Finish for more information.
+Subcategories within the four broad dimensions included in the CrimeSolutions Scoring Instrument used to review and rate the evidence for a program or practice.
+See Program Review and Rating from Start to Finish or Practice Review and Rating from Start to Finish for more information.

 Evidence-based Programs